-In an attempt reduce the number of minor referrals a student accumulates and give students chances to modify their behavior, we have instituted a step plan for minor offenses.
-Ultimately, each student will be given 9 opportunities to modify minor behavior infractions before a major referral is written (All subject to principal/designee discretion).
+In an attempt to reduce the number of minor referrals a student accumulates and give students chances to modify their behavior, we have instituted a step plan for minor offenses.
+Each student will be given 9 opportunities to modify minor behavior infractions before a major referral is written (All subject to principal/designee discretion).

 - After the first 3 steps, the student will have a conference with his or her teacher to address the recurring behaviors.
-At this level, parent/guardian may or may not be notified at teacher discretion. - After 6 steps, the student's parent/guardian will be notified of the recurring offenses by phone, and the student will receive a loss of privilege, after school detention (Monday, Tuesday, and Thursday), or Saturday school. - After 9 steps, the student's parent/guardian will be required to attend a behavioral conference to address the recurring offenses, and the 10th step will be written up as a major referral. - o 1st major referral will result in 2 days ISS
+At this level, parent/guardian will be notified by teacher and student will be issued lunch detention. - After 6 steps, the student's parent/guardian will be notified of the recurring offenses by phone, and the student will receive one day of in-school suspension. - After 9 steps, the student's parent/guardian will be required to attend a behavioral conference to address the recurring offenses, and the 10th step will be written up as a major referral. - o 1st major referral will result in 1 days ISS - o 2nd major referral will result in 3 days ISS - o 3rd major referral will result in 2 days OSS - At this juncture, student will be assessed for a Student Behavior Plan at principal/designee discretion

-- o 2nd major referral will result in 3 days ISS - o 3rd major referral will result in 2 days OSS - At this juncture, student will be assessed for a Student Behavior Plan at principal/designee discretion - o 4th major referral will result in 3 days OSS - o If behavior persists, student may be eligible for change of placement at principal/designee discretion
+- o 4th major referral will result in 3 days OSS - If behavior persists, student may be eligible for change of placement at principal/designee discretion